 Say vs Tell

-- He said he will come late tonight.
+- He said he would come late tonight.

 - They said something bad about the party.